sbshah97/Old-Blog/_posts/2017-02-27-introduction-to-git-part-3.markdown

 {% highlight git %}
 <p> This repository is the work of Salman Shah and Hrily</p>
 {% endhighlight %}

 * Now after you have done this, you need to mark your file as 'resolved for Git Merge Conflicts' To do that, you need to execute the command `git add <filename>`.
 In this case the command would be:
 {% highlight git %}
 git add src/team.html
 {% endhighlight %}

-* Thus very successfully, we have solved the problem of resolving Merge Conflicts in Git!<br>
+* With this we have solved the problem of resolving Merge Conflicts in Git!<br>

-* This is all that you need to start using Git and GitHub in your projects!
+* This is all that you need to start using Git and GitHub in your projects and this brings us to the end of this small tutorial series on Git and GitHub!